Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

   extraArgs:
      - --metric-labels-allowlist=pods=[foo,bar]
 ```
+If the `cloudzero-agent` is depending on an existing `kube-state-metrics` deployment, the above argument would need to be passed to it.

 > This is preferable to including all labels with `*` because the performance and memory impact is reduced.
 Regular expression matching is not currently supported.
 See the `kube-state-metrics` [documentation](https://github.com/kubernetes/kube-state-metrics/blob/main/docs/developer/cli-arguments.md) for more details.